Skip to main content

 Chiari I Malformation

 Chiari (pronounced key-AR-ee) malformation is a condition in which the lower part of the brain, called the cerebellar tonsil, herniates down through the skull and into the spinal canal.
-An accurate diagnosis and prompt treatment are important to prevent permanent injury to the nervous system.
+There are several different types of Chiari:

 • Chiari type I, the most common, affects both children and adults.
 Because the back of the skull is too small or deformed, a crowding of the brainstem, cerebellum, and tonsils occurs.
 As the tonsils push out the skull, they block cerebrospinal fluid (CSF) flow.
 Chiari I may cause a fluid-filled cyst (syrinx) in the spinal cord.